smonsalvemej2019/JS_notes/README.md

 # JS_notes
-Notes on the JS language
+Notes on the JavaScript language